matthiasseghers/matthiasseghers/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a budget managing app.
-- 🌱 I’m currently electron
+- 🌱 I’m currently learning electron
 - 🥅 2021 Goals: Contribute more to Open Source projects, finish some of my existing projects (finally!).

 ### Languages and Tools: